 While it's not a feeling I understand (I LOVE vegetables), I considered this a major achievement.
 Across many different variations of this bolognese - with lamb, beef, bison, turkey - the result was the same: clean plates!

 Do try different meats/what you have on hand, here.
 Lamb and bison were favorites in my house, but beef and turkey are much easier to come by and often less expensive.
 Find that block of ground meat at the back of the freezer on a busy weeknight and toss in the veggies you have on hand.

 If you don't have zucchini, try some summer squash.
 If you don't have green bell pepper, try a red or yellow bell pepper, some celery, a jalapeño, or a handful of spinach!

-This dish is designed to be super versatile, so try out different combinations and see what you like best.
+This tomato-based meat sauce is designed to be super versatile, so try out different combinations and see what you like best.

 What You'll Need

 Two Cloves Kitchen, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

 - Ground Meat Bolognese is most commonly made with beef, but try branching out with what you have on hand or what your family prefers.
 Try lamb, turkey, bison, venison or pork here.
 All are excellent options.